Revisiting Friedmann-like cosmology with torsion: newest constraints from high-redshift observations: Methodology and results

-To evaluate the complexity of statistical models and measure the Goodness of fit data of statistical models, we also calculate values of corresponding minimizing $\chi_{min}^2$, relative chi-square $\chi_{\nu}^2$, Akaike Information Criterion (AIC), and Bayesian Information Criterion (BIC) for all models reported in Table 1.
-For flat cosmological models, we find that the flat Case II model has smallest value AIC $=3002.35$, while the flat $\Lambda$CDM model is $3003.04$ and the flat Case I model is $3071.48$ with combined total dataset.
-However, the flat $\Lambda$CDM model has smallest value BIC $=3005.86$.
-We note that the differences of AIC and BIC between the flat Case II and flat $\Lambda$CDM model are less than 2, which means these two models are comparable to each other according to this criterion.
+\textbf{In view of the motivation of this work, it is necessary to make some remarks as follows.
+For the flat and non-flat Case I models, we obtain the best-fit values of the torsion density parameters $\Omega_{\alpha}=0.637^{+0.010}_{-0.010}$ and $\Omega_{\alpha}-0.074^{+0.132}_{-0.067}$, respectively.
+For the flat and non-flat Case II models, the torsion density parameters are $\Omega_{\alpha}=0.097^{+0.063}_{-0.056}$ and $\Omega_{\alpha}=0.063^{+0.200}_{-0.245}$.
+Therefore, the accelerating expansion of late-time universe could be well explained by the torsion effect, based on the latest observations of high-redshift data.} To evaluate the complexity of statistical models and measure the goodness of fit data, we also apply the well-known Information Criteria (IC) to all of the models considered.
+The corresponding minimum $\chi_{min}^2$, relative chi-square ($\chi^2_\nu=\chi^2_{min}/(n-p)$), Akaike Information Criterion ($\mathrm{AIC}=\chi^2_{min}+2p$), and Bayesian Information Criterion ($\mathrm{BIC}=\chi^2_{min}+p\ln N$) are reported in Table 1, where $n$ is the number of data and $p$ is the number of free parameters.
+For flat cosmological models, we find that the flat Case II model has the smallest AIC, while the flat $\Lambda$CDM model shows the smallest BIC value BIC.
+We also note that the differences of AIC and BIC between the flat Case II and flat $\Lambda$CDM model are less than 2, which means these two models are comparable to each other according to both information criteria.
 For non-flat cosmological models, the non-flat $\Lambda$CDM model is the most preferred model according to both AIC and BIC criteria.
-The non-flat Case II model, which is a little bit worse than non-flat $\Lambda$CDM, also performs good behavior in explaining the quasars+BAO datasets.
-The most disfavored model is flat Case I model, with strong evidence against such cosmological scenario among the these models we study here.
+The non-flat Case II model, which is a little bit worse than non-flat $\Lambda$CDM, also performs well in explaining the QSO+BAO data.
+The most disfavored model is flat Case I model, with strong evidence against such cosmological scenario among these models.
 We also plot the graphical representation of the AIC and BIC results in Fig.~5, which directly shows the results in the IC test for each model.
-We conclude here that, out of all the candidate models, it is obvious that the $\Lambda$CDM and Case II models are the two most favored models in the data combination, which means that observations of the Universe at high redshift may support the existence of the torsion effect.
-For all considered models, our results show that there are still some possibility that the standard cold dark matter ($\Lambda$CDM) scenario might not be the best cosmological model preferred by the current quasar observations.
+We conclude that, out of all the candidate models, the $\Lambda$CDM and Case II models are the two most favored cosmological models, which demonstrates that the observations of high-redshift universe may support the existence of the torsion effect.
+For all of the models considered in this analysis, our results show that there is still some possibility that the standard cold dark matter ($\Lambda$CDM) scenario might not be the best cosmological model preferred by the current observations.